Toasted Walnuts (2 Ways)

 - Silicone Spatula – Use this for stirring everything together and for transferring to and from the sheet pan or fryer basket.

 Yes!
-You can toast them plain without any kind of coating, or use just oil if you want to try different spices.
-It would even work with different varieties of nut!
+You can roast walnuts plain without any kind of coating, or use just oil if you want to try different spices.
+It would even work with different varieties of nuts!

 It does make them a bit softer and especially mellows out the harsh flavor that’s present when they are raw.
 Once cooled back to room temperature, the texture becomes crisp again.